semgrep/semgrep-docs/docs/deepsemgrep.md

     ```sh
     semgrep install-deep-semgrep
     ```
-1. To test DeepSemgrep, use the following command with your own rules:
+1. To test DeepSemgrep, use the following command:
+    ```bash
-    <pre class="language-bash"><code>semgrep --deep --config <span className="placeholder">PATH/TO/deepsemgrep-alpha-rules.yaml</span> --dataflow-traces</code></pre>
+    semgrep --deep --config "p/deepsemgrep" --dataflow-traces
-    Substitute the placeholder <code><span className="placeholder">PATH/TO/deepsemgrep-alpha-rules.yaml</span></code> with the path to the rule you obtained from r2c team.
-This YAML rule file is specific for DeepSemgrep.
+    ```
+    The `p/deepsemgrep` is a DeepSeemgrep specific ruleset for which you obtained access after your product demo.
 1. Optional: We appreciate your help gathering data as we improve DeepSemgrep!
 If you are fine with sending r2c usage metrics, run the command with `--time --metrics on`:
+    ```bash
-    <pre class="language-bash"><code>semgrep --deep --config <span className="placeholder">PATH/TO/deepsemgrep-alpha-rules.yaml</span> --dataflow-traces --time --metrics on</code></pre>
+    semgrep --deep --config "p/deepsemgrep" --dataflow-traces --time --metrics on
+    ```
     See [Semgrep Privacy Policy](/metrics) for details of what is being send to r2c.

-Use DeepSemgrep in the command-line with `semgrep --deep`.

 :::note
 Let us know what you think about the results in the <a href="https://r2c.dev/slack">Community Slack</a>.